itarog/PDF_extractor/README.md

 ```

 ## Locating molecule segments
-The extracted text is divided into *MoleculeSegement* objects, where the each segment is aimed at describing one molecule. \\
+The extracted text is divided into *MoleculeSegement* objects, where the each segment is aimed at describing one molecule. <br>
-Molecule segments can initiallized manually but for text extraction, molecule segments will be created automatically. \\
+Molecule segments can initiallized manually but for text extraction, molecule segments will be created automatically. <br>
-The decision of on whice text line each molecule segment begins and ends depends on locating molecule names that serve as a title. \\
+The decision of on whice text line each molecule segment begins and ends depends on locating molecule names that serve as a title. <br>
 To that end, there are two free parameter that needs to be determined:
 - tokens_mark - The mininum percentile of molecule-name-tokens that the text line has compared to all other text lines in the document.
 In order for a line to be considered the beginning of a molecule segment, the line needs to have tokens percentile above this number. (default: 40)
 - spaces_mark - The maximum percentile of spaces that the text line has compared to all other text lines in the document.
 In order for a line to be considered the beginning of a molecule segment, the line needs to have spaces percentile below this number. (default: 20)